Self-Locating Uncertainty and the Origin of Probability in Everettian Quantum Mechanics: The Epistemic Irrelevance of the Environment

 \subsection{The Epistemic Separability Principle}

 In \textsection \ref{response} we argued that branch-counting is unreasonable because it requires Alice to change her credences about the result of the measurement of particle $a$ when things change elsewhere in the universe.
-Particularly, when particle $b$ is measured.
-In the \textsc{Duplicating Dr. Evil} case, even if we're not certain that he should think it as likely that he's the duplicate as the original, we do know something about what facts might be relevant to his credence assignments.
-The probability $P(\text{I'm Dr. Evil}|U)$ should not depend on what's happening on Pluto (in universe $U$), or what's happening in the Earth's core, or what Dr. Evil's pals Alice and Bob are doing in their laboratory.
-Unless, of course, what's happening on Pluto includes \emph{another} copy of the laboratory with another duplicate Dr. Evil in it.
-Or, if the actions of the Earth's core cause vibrations (earthquakes) which the terrestrial Dup feels but the lunar Dr. Evil does not.
-As long as the copies of Dr. Evil are unaffected and no new copies are created elsewhere, $P(\text{I'm Dr. Evil}|U)$ should be unchanged.
-This thought, which was essential to our argument in \textsection \ref{response}, can be stated in imprecise slogan form as: \begin{description} \item[ESP-gist] The credence one should assign to being any one of several observers having identical experiences is independent of features of the environment that aren't affecting the observers. \end{description} In more precise but still theory-independent language, this epistemic principle becomes: \begin{description} \item[ESP] Suppose that universe $U$ contains within it a set of subsystems $\mathcal{S}$ such that every agent in an internally qualitatively identical state to agent $A$ is located in some subsystem which is an element of $\mathcal{S}$.
+In particular, when particle $b$ is measured.
+In the \textsc{Duplicating Dr. Evil} case, whatever one thinks of \emph{Indifference}, it seems clear that certain facts are irrelevant.
+The probability $P(\text{I'm Dr. Evil}|U)$ should not depend on what's happening deep inside the Earth's core or what's happening on the distant planet Neptune or any other remote occurrences.
+Unless, of course, the actions of the Earth's core cause earthquakes which the terrestrial Dup feels but the lunar Dr. Evil does not.
+Or, if what's happening on Neptune includes \emph{another} copy of the laboratory with another duplicate Dr. Evil in it.
+If there's a duplicate on Neptune, Dr.Evil can no longer be sure that Neptune is in fact a distant planet and not the one under his feet (and thus cannot treat it as irrelevant to his probability assignments).
+As long as the copies of Dr. Evil are unaffected and no new copies are created elsewhere, $P(\text{I'm Dr. Evil}|U)$ should be unaffected by changes to the environment.
+This thought, which was essential to our argument in \textsection \ref{response}, can be stated in imprecise slogan form as: \begin{description} \item[ESP-gist] The credence one should assign to being any one of several observers having identical experiences is independent of the state of the environment. \end{description} In more precise but still theory-independent language, this epistemic principle becomes: \begin{description} \item[ESP] Suppose that universe $U$ contains within it a set of subsystems $\mathcal{S}$ such that every agent in an internally qualitatively identical state to agent $A$ is located in some subsystem which is an element of $\mathcal{S}$.
 The probability that $A$ ought to assign to being located in a particular subsystem $X\in\mathcal{S}$ given that they are in $U$ is identical in any possible universe which also contains subsystems $\mathcal{S}$ in the same exact states (and does not contain any copies of the agent in an internally qualitatively identical state that are not located in $\mathcal{S}$).